The European Championships, often referred to simply as the ‘Euros’, is one of the elite international football tournaments in the world.

 Born in 1883, Delaunay is one of the most influential men within the European competition.
 He started life as a referee and ultimately gave up his role after indivertibly swallowing a whistle after being hit in a game.

 His role within the French Football Federation started in 1905 and it was he who was the driving force behind the European Championships.
-But, Delaunay had a influential role within FIFA as well, alongside non other than Jules Rimet (who the World Cup trophy is named after).
+But, Delaunay had a influential role within FIFA as well, alongside non other than Jules Rimet (who the original World Cup trophy is named after).

 He and Rimet were huge influences for brining the European Championships to life and whilst he never actually got to see the first tournament, if it wasn’t for his input, it’s likely the tournament wouldn’t exist today.
 As a mark of respect for his work, the European Championship trophy is now named after him.